 Remember to be careful and not chew too hard on the crown that you have re-cemented.
 Don’t chew sticky foods like caramel or taffy.
 The temporary cement is much weaker than the permanent cement that the dentist initially used.

 Our friendly front desk team is available during business hours to get your appointment scheduled!
 If you call after hours, leave a message and we’ll return your call the next business day!

-For your convenience, we have provided our new patient forms here on this page for you to fill out prior to your arrival.
+For your convenience, we have provided our new patient forms in the link below for you to fill out prior to your arrival.
+Or you can complete your paperwork at our practice before your appointment.
 We’ve also provided our privacy practices for your review.
-We’re happy to mail or email either if that’s your preference.
-Just let us know!

 For Your Review:

 We do accept most PPO dental plans, and are considered in network for Delta Dental and Cigna.
 If you don’t currently have insurance coverage, we offer a few options: